 Extroverted Intuition is focused on seeing multiple possibilities and outcomes.
 It is the opposing function of the INFJ, meaning it is most likely in use when INFJs are acting defensive, stubborn, or uncooperative.
 Ne as an opposing function may explain why INFJs are easily angered by people who aren’t able to understand multiple perspectives.

 Introverted Feeling makes decisions based on one’s own personal value system.
 It is more concerned with personal feelings rather than the feelings of others.
 For INFJs, Fi serves as the critical parent function.
 It is the voice in your head that often guides self-doubt and makes you critical of yourself and others.

 7th function: Extroverted Thinking

 Extroverted Thinking makes decisions based on objective facts and logic from the outside world.
-Te is the INFJs deceiver function, meaning it is often relied upon in extremely high stress/high pressure situations and will distort reality, often making what you think you experience in these moments different from what you actually experienced.
+Te is the INFJs deceiving function, meaning it is often relied upon in extremely high stress/high-pressure situations and will distort reality, often making what you think you experience in these moments different from what you actually experienced.

 8th function: Introverted Sensing

 If Se is concerned with the here and now, Introverted Sensing is concerned with the past.
 It takes in current information and connects it with sensory memories.
 As the weakest of the INFJs 8 functions, Si is known as the destructive function.
 It describes how you take in information when you are at your worst.

 What if I’m an INFJ, but my functions don’t exactly match up?

 Situations, experience, education, family, and a variety of other factors can influence how we use our 8 cognitive functions.
 You may be an INFJ with a well-developed Extroverted Thinking function because of life experience that required you to rely on that function more heavily than others.